amr-sheriff/arxiv-assistant/README.md

 - **QLoRA Quantization**: For efficient memory usage.
 - **Parameter-Efficient Fine-Tuning (PEFT)**: Utilizing LoRA adapters.
 - **Function Calling and In-Context Learning**: To enhance the assistant's capabilities.
-- **Modular Retrieval Augmented Generation (RAG) process**: To improve contextual understanding and relevance.
+- **Retrieval Augmented Generation (RAG) process**: To improve contextual understanding and relevance.
 - **HuggingFace Text Embedding Inference**: Serving the embedding model using HuggingFace to provide high-quality embeddings for document retrieval and processing.

 ### Key Features ✨